realnimish/polkadot-amm/tutorial.md

 const contract = new ContractPromise(api, CONTRACT_ABI, CONTRACT_ADDRESS);
 ```

 To interact with the smart contract we need to create an instance of the contract.
-For that we first need to make a API instance and any API requires a provider and take a look at the above snippet we create one with **WsProvider**.
-Next API creation is done via the **ApiPromise.create** interface.
+For that, we first need to make an API instance and any API requires a provider and take a look at the above snippet we create one with **WsProvider**.
+Next, API creation is done via the **ApiPromise.create** interface.
 If a provider is not passed to the **ApiPromise.create** it will construct a default WsProvider instance to connect to `ws://127.0.0.1:9944`.

-Finally we will interact with the deployed contract by making a new instance with the help of **ContractPromise** interface, it allows to manage on-chain contracts, making read calls and executing transactions on contracts.
+Finally, we will interact with the deployed contract by making a new instance with the help of the **ContractPromise** interface, it allows us to manage on-chain contracts, make read calls, and execute transactions on contracts.

 ```javascript
 // Retrieves the list of all injected extensions/providers